 - Support for Linux 4.X kernels

-- New Amazon Machine Images for Red Hat Enterprise Linux, Ubuntu, and Amazon Linux, ensuring that Zing 16.01 is ready for both on-premise and Cloud deployment
+- New Amazon Machine Images for Red Hat Enterprise Linux, Ubuntu, and Amazon Linux, ensuring that Zing 16.01 is ready for both on-premises and Cloud deployment

 Many types of applications benefit from very large Java heaps.
 They include in-memory computing-based Big Data, real-time analytics, electronic trading platforms and web-based travel and ecommerce systems.
 While legacy JVMs can suffer from Garbage Collection (GC) pauses, resulting in slow or unpredictable response times, lost revenues and failure to meet service level objectives, applications running on Zing can deliver consistent performance and improved reliability by avoiding GC pauses while making more in-memory data available without database or I/O overhead.